 While attending an organized action, your mobile device is at risk of being tampered with by authorities.
 You can minimize the consequences of a mobile phone confiscation by following the steps in our visual guide.

-Redacting photos on the go: An in-field guide
+Redacting photos on the go: A field guide

-Photos and how we share them can present risks to the people and sensitive information we capture in them.
+Photos and how we share them can present risks to the people and sensitive information that’s been captured in the process.
 In this guide, we discuss how to safely redact photos on the go.

 Locking down Signal